Skip to main content

 Aromatase is the enzyme responsible for converting testosterone into estradiol.
 This process occurs in various tissues, including fat, bone, and the brain.
 The rate of aromatization can be influenced by the delivery method.
 The supraphysiologic peaks associated with injections may lead to a transient increase in aromatization, potentially elevating estradiol levels.

 In contrast, the steady, physiological levels provided by creams and pellets are less likely to oversaturate the aromatase enzyme, leading to a more balanced testosterone-to-estrogen ratio.
-In for men, anastrozole, an aromatase inhibitor, is often co-prescribed with testosterone injections to manage this conversion.
+In clinical protocols for men, anastrozole, an aromatase inhibitor, is often co-prescribed with testosterone injections to manage this conversion.
 While less common in female protocols due to the lower doses used, it remains a clinical tool for managing hormonal balance, particularly with pellets or injections.

 The interaction between a formulation’s release kinetics and an individual’s unique enzymatic profile determines the ultimate therapeutic outcome.